django-cms/django-cms/docs/user/tutorial/90-styling-content.rst

 And in *Content mode*:

 .. image:: /user/tutorial/images/row_result_contactpage.png
-   :alt: Contact Page
+   :alt: the result in content mode
    :align: center

 Here we have two columns - but try narrowing the browser window; when you get to a certain point, the layout will respond and display the two columns as rows instead:

 .. image:: /user/tutorial/images/responsive.png
-   :alt: Responsive Webdesign
+   :alt: the layout works on small and large displays
    :align: center

 **************